An orangery can add the 'wow' factor to any home. Interested to know more? Our handy guide will give you the low-down.

 An orangery is usually constructed from bricks and mortar, and features full height brick pillars, floor-to-ceiling windows and a glazed lantern roof light.

 It also tends to have more substantial foundations and larger proportions than a conservatory.
 It is seen more as a continuation of the architecture of the original house.

-Unlike a conservatory, you can maintain the temperature in an orangery – underfloor heating is common – meaning you can use it all-year round, as it won’t get too cold in the winter, and won’t over-heat in the summer.
+Unlike a conservatory, you can maintain the temperature in an orangery – underfloor heating and efficient glazing is common – meaning you can use it all-year round, as it won’t get too cold in the winter, and won’t over-heat in the summer.

-Orangeries are often found in Georgian properties, as well as those where balance, symmetry and scale are in evidence.
+Orangeries have a luxury appeal and are often found in Georgian properties, as well as those where balance, symmetry and scale are in evidence.

 It contrast, a conservatory is made almost entirely of glass.
 Generally speaking, it is seen as more of a garden room, and is often separated from the rest of the house.